 OPG has utilized its internal insurance expertise and advice from Marsh, its insurance broker, to determine an appropriate insurance program for the Project.
 OPG will provide an Owners Controlled Insurance Policy (OCIP) to cover the entire undertaking.
 Insurance coverage provided by OPG includes Wrap-Up Liability (WUL), Builders All Risk (BAR), Marine Cargo and supplementary Errors and Omissions (E&O) Insurance.
-The Contractor is required to provide coverage for Workers Compensation, Motor Vehicle Insurance, Constructor Equipment Insurance, and E&O Insurance.
+The Contractor is required to provide coverage for Workers Compensation, Motor Vehicle Insurance, Constructor Equipment Insurance (or self-insure for this item only), and E&O Insurance.